Mohammad-Pishdar/Workout-Tracker/README.md

   ## Contributing

   This project was written by me as a homework activity for my Web Development Coding Bootcamp at the University of Sydney.
+The frontend was provided and I only added the Moongoose schema model and created the required server.js file and html and api routes.
 I have used codes from the related class activities as a template to write this app.

   ## Questions